 The Importance of Business Research for Your Firm: Top 10 Questions to Drive Growth & Profitability

 In researching high growth professional services firms we made an eye-opening discovery.
 Those firms that did systematic business research on their target client group grew faster and were more profitable.
-Further, those that did more frequent business research (each quarter), grew the fastest and were most profitable.
+Further, those that did more frequent business research (at least quarterly), grew the fastest and were most profitable.

 Think about that for a minute.
 Faster growth and more profit.
 Sounds pretty appealing.